JakeHillion/void-orchestrator/README.md

 ## Running the examples

+### examples/fib

+The fib example performs fibonacci trivially on a fixed number.
+It is the most basic example of a process that requires no privilege, excluding `Stdout` to print the result.

+To run this example:

+    cargo build
+    cargo build --example fib
+    target/debug/clone-shim -s examples/fib/spec.json target/debug/examples/fib

 ### examples/basic

 The basic example instructs the shim to spawn two processes, each of which writes "hello from main{1,2}!" to stdout.